JoJas102/NNLS-Simulation/README.md

   * dRange[] and fRange[] = reasonable intervals for the random choice of f and d made by DiffParamRandomizer.m

 ## General information
-After initialisation of required varaibles, the NNLS_Simulation.m script can be run accordingly.
+After initialisation of required varaibles, the [NNLS_Simulation.m](NNLS_Simulation.m) script can be run accordingly.
-Simulation results and diffusion components estimates will be saved in the result subfolder.
+The simulation inputs, synthetic signal, simulation results and diffusion components estimates will be saved in the result subfolder.

 For any further comments or explaining descriptions see annotations inside the functions code files.